 “It’s just one month a year.”

 Christmas, Again comes to us in the midst of the holidays, and what a truly surprising, methodical, well-rounded gift it is.
 Should you turn on your TV or listen to the radio or walk through the packed aisles of department stores, you’re bound to be inundated with a relentless one-track cheer.
 But that narrowly represents the emotions of so many.
 Some people are sad, alone, and cantankerous as a direct result of the screeching carolers and bright lights.
-As beautifully shot as it is sharply observed, the narrative attentively depicts the peak of the season’s greetings undercut by the lows of loneliness.
-It mixes misanthropic maudlin with innocent possibility, making Christmas, Again one of the most unconventional and unorthodox Christmas movies I have seen to date, as well as one of the best.
+Christmas, Again observes uses it realistic narrative to attentively depict the peak of the season’s greetings undercut by the lows of loneliness, mixing misanthropic maudlin with innocent possibility.
+It’s one of the most unconventional and unorthodox Christmas movies I have seen to date, as well as one of the best.

 Set in New York, we follow the life of Noel (Kentucker Audley), a Christmas tree vendor going on his fifth year in the same lot.
 Most movies would make a wisecrack about a man with that name in this world doing this type of job.
 Christmas, Again is smarter than that though, and Noel’s distinct character traits allow him to shrug it off as mere coincidence and get on with his work.
 It’s his first time on the job without his Mary-Ann, and her void is filled by a young guy and his girlfriend who work the day shift.
 Noel is an incredibly despondent individual, volunteering to work the nights to avoid human contact, holing himself up inside his tiny little trailer.
 He finds warmth in isolation.